Rosalina1309/GH-Search-Page/search-page/README.md

 ## How to run the app

- Please run the commands on the terminal in the root folder
+ If you want to run the app locally please run the commands on the terminal in the root folder
  - cd search-page
  - npm install
  - npm start

 ## How to run the test suite
+ If you want to run the app locally please run the commands on the terminal in the root folder
+ - cd search-page
+ - npm t

 ## Future improvements